jinyu1024/DFP-Dataset/README.md

-**If you encounter any issues or if the links are no longer active, please feel free to contact the author at wujingmiao@dlmu.edu.cn.**
+**If you encounter any issues or if the links are no longer active, please feel free to contact the author at jmwu@imu.edu.cn.**